Why does music make us happy?

 I think of music in a couple of ways.
 The number one thing that got me into music was the fact that I could use it to channel my emotions and turn bad feelings into something constructive and beautiful.
 Secondly, I see it as a service.
 Music has been of service to me in my darkest hours.
 And to me, it feels amazing to being able to do the same for you.

-Like I do with the STRICTLY BASS LIVE show.
+Like I do with the MISSION BASS LIVE show.
 Which by the way is going into the 4th round on the 29th of May at 8 pm (CET).

 About Mischa Marcks